miteshkumar77/graph_builder/README.md

 # Graph Builder
 A simple graphical tool to construct a set of rules for a rule-based chatbot.
+Completed as part of my semester long Capstone project to build a chatbot to help navigate the course website.

 ## Why a tree